This guide is continuously updated for relevance, accuracy, and the most recent info.

 Santa Fe XRT’s high ground clearance & black styling

-The elder statesman in Hyundai’s SUV roster, the Santa Fe, has seen a lot of changes over the years, from significant style updates to follow Hyundai’s evolving design language to briefly seeing a third-row option at one stage.
-It received a complete redesign in 2019, a refresh in 2021, and now, for 2024, this thing is an entirely different machine.
-Yes, it’s still a Santa Fe.
-And the new XRT trim adds more off-ready features with blacked-out styling upgrades.
+The elder statesman in Hyundai’s SUV roster, the Santa Fe, has seen plenty of change over the years — from major design shifts to even offering a third-row option at one point.
+It was fully redesigned in 2019, refreshed in 2021, and transformed again with the latest generation.
+Yes, it’s still a Santa Fe, but with a completely new look and layout, plus the addition of the rugged XRT trim with off-ready features and blacked-out styling upgrades.

-Under the hood, the 2.5L turbocharged gasoline engine generates 277 horsepower at 5,800 rpm and 311 lb. ft. of torque at 1,700 – 4,000 rpm.
-The longer wheelbase enhances third-row seating and provides the most spacious interior and tailgate opening in its class, resembling a terrace-like space.
-Premium features include a Relaxation Seat with Leg Rest, UV-C Sterilization Tray, dual wireless charging system for smartphones, Panoramic Curved Display, and more.
+Under the hood, a 2.5L turbocharged gasoline engine produces 277 horsepower and 311 lb-ft of torque, while the longer wheelbase enhances third-row seating and opens up the most spacious interior and tailgate opening in its class — resembling a terrace-like space.
+Premium touches include a Relaxation Seat with Leg Rest, UV-C Sterilization Tray, dual wireless smartphone charging, and a Panoramic Curved Display, among others.

 Related: